PDA-DP-Shop/Home-Budgest/README.md

 A comprehensive home budget tracking application designed specifically for Indian families, featuring bilingual support (English/Gujarati) and Firebase integration for secure data storage.

-## 🔒 Security Notice

-**IMPORTANT**: This repository is designed to be safe for public GitHub hosting.
-All sensitive Firebase configuration has been moved to external files that are excluded from version control.

 ## ✨ Features

 - **Bilingual Support**: All expense categories in English and Gujarati